 Head Office : Shraddha, 3rd Floor, Near Chinai College, Andheri (E), Mumbai - 69.

-Tel: (022) 26836666
+Tel : (022) 26836666

-Ans.1 (a) Responsibilities of Joint Auditors:

-- i) In conducting a joint audit, the auditor(s) should bear in mind the possibility of existence of any fraud or error or any other irregularities in the accounts under audit.
-The principles laid down in SA 200, SA 240 and SA 299 need to be read together for arriving at any conclusion.
-(0.5 Mark) - ii) The principle of joint audit involves that each auditor is entitled to assume that other joint auditor has carried out his part of work properly.
-(0.5 Mark) - However, in this case, if it can be assumed that the joint auditors E and S have exercised reasonable care and skill in auditing the accounts of X & Y Ltd. and yet the concealment of transaction has taken place, both joint auditors cannot be held responsible for professional negligence.
-However, if such concealment could have been discovered by the exercise of reasonable care and skill, the auditors would be responsible for professional negligence.
-(2 Marks) - iv) Therefore, it has to be seen that while dividing the work, the joint auditors have not left any area unattended and exercised reasonable care and skill while doing their work.
-(1 Mark)

-Ans.1. (b) Tenure of Appointment:

-- i) Section139(1) of the Companies Act, 2013 provides that every company shall, at the first annual general meeting appoint an individual or a firm as an auditor who shall hold office from the conclusion of that meeting till the conclusion of its sixth annual general meeting and thereafter till the conclusion of every sixth meeting.

-(1 Mark) - ii) But in this regard it is to be noted that the company shall place the matter relating to such appointment of ratification by member at every Annual General Meeting.
-(1 Mark) - iii) In case the annual general meeting is not held within the period prescribed, the auditor will continue in office till the annual general meeting is actually held and concluded.
-(1 Mark) - iv) Therefore, Ninu shall continue to hold office till the conclusion of the annual general meeting.
+Ans.1 (a)) Responsibilities of Joint Auditors: i) In conducting a joint audit, the auditor(s) should bear in mind the possibility of existence of any fraud or error or any other irregularities in the accounts under audit.
+The principles laid do own in SA 200, SA 240 and SA 299 need to be read together for arriving at any conclusion.
+(C 0.5 Mark) ii) The principle of joint audit involves that each auditor is entitled to assume that other join nt auditor has carried out his part of work properly.
+(C 0.5 Mark) iii) However, in this case, if it can be assumed that the joint auditors E and S have exercised re easonable care and skill in auditing the accounts of X & Y Ltd. and yet the concealment of transaction has taken place, both joint auditors cannot be held responsible for professional negligence.
+Howeve er, if such concealment could have been discovered by the exercise of reasonable care and skill, the auditors would be responsible for professional negligence.
+(2 Marks) iv) Therefore, it has to be seen that while dividing the work, the joint auditors have not left any area unattended and exercised reasonable care and skill while doing their work.
+(1 Mark) Ans.1. (b) Tenure of Appointment: i) Section139(1) of the Companies Act, 2013 provides that every company shall, at the first st annual general meeting appoint an individual or a firm as an auditor who shall hold office from the conclusion of that meeting till the conclusion of its sixth annual general meeting and ther eafter till the conclusion of every sixth meeting.
+(1 Mark) ii) But in this regard it is to be noted that the company shall place the matter relating g to such appointment of ratification by member at every Annual General Meeting.
+(1 Mark) iii) In case the annual general meeting is not held within the period prescribed, the auditor will continue in office till the annual general meeting is actually held and concluded.
+(1 Mark) iv) Therefore, Ninu shall continue to hold office till the conclusion of the annual general meetin ıg.
+(1 Mark) Ans.2. following circumstances, the retiring auditor cannot be reappointed- ···· · · · · (i) A specific resolution has not been passed to reappoint the retiring auditor.
+(1 Mark) (ii) The auditor proposed to be reappointed does not possess the qualification prescribed under 141 of the Companies Act, 2013.
+(1 Mark) (iii) The proposed auditor suffers from the disqualifications under section 141(3), 141(4) and 1 Companies Act, 2013.
+(1 Mark) (iv) He has given to the company notice in writing of his unwillingness to be reappointed (1 Mark) (v) A resolution has been passed in AGM appointing somebody else or providing expressly retiring auditor shall not be reappointed.
+(1 Mark) (vi) (vi) A written certificate has not been obtained from the proposed auditor to the effect that the appointment or reappointment, if made, will be in accordance within the limits specified under section 141(3)(g) of the Companies Act, 2013.